Mud volcanoes in Azerbaijan: Description

-About 200 eruptions have occurred in 50 volcanoes in the region since 1810.
-Eruptions are accompanied by strong explosions and underground rumbling.
-Gasses come out from the deepest layers of the earth and immediately ignite, with flames reaching 1,000 meters at the Garasu volcano.
-The Toragay volcano erupted six times from 1841 to 1950.
+About 200 eruptions have occurred at 50 volcanoes in the region since 1810.
+These eruptions are accompanied by powerful explosions and underground rumbling.
+Gases emerge from the deepest layers of the Earth and often ignite immediately, with flames reaching up to 1,000 meters at the Garasu volcano.
+The Toragay volcano erupted six times between 1841 and 1950.

-Mud volcanoes are associated with oilfields.
-Rich oil and gas fields are found in the territories of mud volcanoes (Lokbatan, Garadagh, Neft Dashlari, Mishovdagh and others).
-NASA geologists studying the planet Mars concluded that Azerbaijan's mud volcanoes have a similar structure to the uplands of Mars.
+Mud volcanoes are closely associated with hydrocarbon fields, and rich oil and gas deposits occur in areas of mud-volcanic activity, including Lokbatan, Garadagh, Neft Dashlari, Mishovdagh, and others.

+NASA scientists studying Mars observed that some upland landforms on the planet resemble terrestrial mud volcanoes, and they use mud volcanoes on Earth, particularly those in Azerbaijan, as analogs for interpreting these Martian features.

-The eruptions of volcanoes are used as raw material in the chemical and construction industries as well as in pharmacology.
-In 2007, the State Natural reserves were created, covering the Absheron Peninsula.
+Volcanic mud is used as a raw material in the chemical and construction industries, as well as in pharmacology.
+In 2007, the Mud Volcanoes State Nature Reserve was created on the Absheron Peninsula.
+In June 2024, the Mud Volcanoes Tourism Complex opened within the Gobustan State Historical and Cultural Reserve.